fralik/rundata-net/README.rst

 Rundata-net
 ###########

-Rundata-net is a web version of `Scandinavian Runic-text Data Base`_.
+Rundata-net is a web version of `Scandinavian Runic-text Data Base`_ (SRDB).
 It is written in Python/Django and uses JavaScript (jQuery) extensively.

 The original Rundata app is a desktop application with native support of Windows platform only.
 I first wrote a cross-platform version, `Rundata-qt`_, in C++/Qt, but after a while decided to give web version a try.
 Merely as a proof of concept in the beginning.
 As for now, Rundata-net supersedes Rundata-qt.